 “With limited financial history or existing account activity, children are the most likely to become victims of new-account fraud, the research showed.
 These attacks can occur before children even become active Internet users, with some two-thirds of victims being under the age of eight.”

-A vulnerable age and season for identify theft
+A vulnerable age and season for identity theft

 Sadly, research indicates a family or friend commits approximately one-third of child identity theft.
 Hackers, however, are increasingly targeting children for identity theft as well.